canonical/rockcraft/docs/how-to/rocks/convert-to-pebble-layer.rst

 .. literalinclude:: ../code/convert-to-pebble-layer/rockcraft.yaml
     :language: yaml

-This Rockcraft recipe is fully declarative, with the creation of the "nginx" user being the only scripted step.
+This Rockcraft recipe is almost fully declarative, with the creation of the "nginx" user being the only scripted step.

 To reproduce what the reference NGINX Dockerfile is doing, notice the use of ``package-repositories`` in this ``rockcraft.yaml`` file, allowing you to also